HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 sudo apt-get install dnsutils
 ```
-Now try a foreward lookup with the following
+Now try a forward lookup with the following
 ```
 host dns.google
 ```